elusznik/swesh/src/minisweagent/environments/README.md

 # Environments

 * `local.py` - Execute code with `subprocess.run`
-* `docker.py` - Execute code in a docker or podman container
+* `docker.py` - Execute code in a Docker container
+* `podman.py` - Execute code in a Podman container (daemonless, rootless)
-* `singularity.py` - Execute code in a singularity or apptainer container
+* `singularity.py` - Execute code in a Singularity or Apptainer container

 ## Extras